mslusarz/csv-nix-tools/doc/csv-show.1.md

     - to the end of the file (end key)
     - to the end of the line (shift + end key)

+- supports changing foreground and background color of each cell

 - doesn't support searching (yet)

 **less** backend supports everything the command **less**(1) supports.